Prafful33Tak/Network-Generator/README.md

 1. Clone the repository or download the code files into a directory.

 2. Make sure iperf3 is present in the same directory as the other files.

+3. Make sure log_files folder is present in the same directory

-3. Install the Python dependencies by running the following command : `pip install pandas matplotlib jinja2`
+4. Install the Python dependencies by running the following command: `pip install pandas matplotlib jinja2`

 ## Usage

 1. Open a terminal or command prompt and navigate to the project directory.

-2. Execute the network traffic generator script by running the following command : `python netgen.py <iperf3 command>`.
+2. Execute the network traffic generator script by running the following command: `python netgen.py <iperf3 command>`.
 - Replace `<iperf3 command>` with the desired iperf3 command and its arguments.
-- For example : `python netgen.py -c <server_ip> -t 10`.
+- For example: `python netgen.py -c <server_ip> -t 10`.
 - This will run the iperf3 command specified and save the output in the `log_files/log.txt` file.

 3. Run the throughput analysis script by executing the following command : `python throughput_analysis.py`.